Must-Have Plant for a Jungalicious Home

 This plant can grow very large!
 Before you purchase be sure you have adequate space for him to grow.
 A small corner or windowsill will quickly be outgrown by this speedy grower.
 Find a large space close to a bright window and you’ll see how fast it will fill up that spot.

-Our favorite home for a swiss cheese plant is a beautiful crisp white modern planter.
+Our favorite home for a Monstera Deliciosa is a beautiful crisp white modern planter.
 Check out this gorgeous one here.